orbingol/NURBS-Python/README.rst

 Contributions and Issues
 ------------------------

-Please see the `documentation <http://nurbs-python.readthedocs.io/en/latest/q_a.html#issues-and-reporting>`_ for details.
+All contributions (new algorithms, examples, tests, improving documentation, PR a task from the issue tracker, ...) are welcomed.
+For details, please see the
+`Issues and Reporting <http://nurbs-python.readthedocs.io/en/latest/q_a.html#issues-and-reporting>`_ section of the documentation.

 Author
 ======